Lukasa/httpcache/README.rst

 Installation
 ------------

-To install http-cache, you want to run:
+To install httpcache, you want to run:

 .. code-block:: bash

-    $ pip install http-cache
+    $ pip install httpcache

-If you can't do that, and you really must have http-cache, and you can't install ``pip``, then you can try:
+If you can't do that, and you really must have httpcache, and you can't install ``pip``, then you can try:

 .. code-block:: bash

-    $ easy_install http-cache
+    $ easy_install httpcache

 I strongly recommend you don't do that though.